pylondata/pyloncoin/doc/CVN-operators-guide.md

 ### 4.2 Procedure
 The certification process will be developed in a decentralized way by the various FairCoop groups.

 1. One global procedure will be led by the CVN working group of the FairCoop assembly which will receive applications, support the creation of CVNs worldwide, and will present the applicants to the general FairCoop assembly.
 In general FairCoop assemblies will finally be decided about the approval of a CVN.
-Alternatively, specific assemblies could be convened for approving new CVNs if the CVN working group if there are any urgent conditions.
+Alternatively, specific assemblies could be convened for approving new CVNs to the CVN working group if there are any urgent conditions.

 2. There will be regional procedures in areas where a FairCoop local node is available.
 FairCoop local nodes will receive the CVN applications in their area and will confirm that the goals of the applicants are aligned with proof of cooperation needs.
 The FairCoop local nodes should be able to make decisions about this in their open assemblies.